 (If you attend two consecutive sessions, it costs $50 per car or $70 per car for three consecutive sessions).
 COVID-19 Protocols mean only single sessions available

 Unlike the regular cinema experience, you can also BYO food and snacks – we spotted families enjoying pizza and other fast food takeaway they had bought with them.
 If you don’t want to pack a picnic, there is a kiosk and restaurant on-site.
 It sells all of your favourite cinema foods: choc-tops, soft drinks, lollies and popcorn (so much popcorn!) or if you need dinner, you can grab something more substantial like a burger, chips or hotdogs.
-(Due to COVID-19 regulations, the restaurant building has a maximum occupancy.
-If you require any food which will need to be cooked, you’ll need to leave your mobile number and return to your car instead of loitering.
-Staff will phone you when it is time to collect your order.)
+(Update: all restaurant sales will be via the website.
+They have removed the registers and Eftpos terminals.
+This means there will not be a person at the register and staff can prepare orders and serve more people faster and it allow them to expand their menu.
+See ordering menu for more details.

 The kiosk prices are very reasonable (we didn’t have to take out a small bank loan just to afford popcorn, like we do at the movies) and the service was great.
 The staff kept the line moving quickly, but it can get quite busy during intermission, so stock up early if you can.